justmat/otis/README.md

 * noise - tape hiss amount

 ### config
-* skip controls - wether skip jumps back to the start of your loop, or to a random position
+* skip controls - whether skip jumps back to the start of your loop, or to a random position
 * speed scale - set your speed scale/quantizing
 * audio routing - set the signal flow. default is input + softcut -> engine.